elemprod/lptask/examples/README.md

   - The test stops after 7 days and the results are reported to the console.
   - A 2nd random interval task is included for testing stopping and starting the scheduler module.
 It stops the scheduler in its handler.
 The scheduler and all tasks are restarted once the scheduler stop has completed.

-Build:
+##Build

-Run make from a console inside the project directory to build the project.
+Run the make command from a console inside the project directory to build the project.

-Usage:
+##Usage

 ./build/sched_test